meglanghoffdesign/adopto/README.md

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Support
 If you encounter any issues or have questions, feel free to open an [issue](https://github.com/yourusername/pet-adoption-app/issues) or contact us at support@petadoptionapp.com.

 ---
-Happy adopting!